lanl/scico/docs/source/install.rst

    ::

-      pip install --upgrade "jaxlib==0.3.0+cuda11.cudnn805" -f https://storage.googleapis.com/jax-releases/jax_releases.html
+      pip install --upgrade "jaxlib==0.3.0+cuda11.cudnn805" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

 Additional Dependencies
 -----------------------

-For instructions on installing dependencies related to the examples please see :ref:`example_depend`.
+See :ref:`example_depend` for instructions on installing dependencies related to the examples.

 For Developers
 --------------

-For installing a version of SCICO suitable for development, see the instructions in :ref:`scico_dev_contributing`.
+See :ref:`scico_dev_contributing` for instructions on installing a version of SCICO suitable for development.